jingwei-li/Unfairness_ABCD_process/KRR/README.md

 `train_randWA` is the name of a subdirectory under `/.../matchANDsplit/` which contains split folds of random WA.
 This subdirectory is the output directory of `../match_split/ABCD_create_subfold_randWA.m`.

 ### Test the subopopulation-trained model on matched WA

+Calculate predicted behavioral scores and prediction accuracy of matched WA for the KRR models trained only on random WA.

 ```bash
 ./ABCD_KRR_test_randWAmodel_on_matchedWA.sh -csvname <path_to_lists>/phenotypes_pass_rs.txt \